Geonip-dong: Geography

 Geonip-dong is commonly referred to as a mountainous area because it is a village centered on the Sanjicheon in the west, and it is a rare example of several neighborhoods centered on 'Goeunimor(고으니모르)', which is the border point with Hwabuk, to the east, forming a single natural village and forming a legal-status neighborhood.
 It is divided into 20 Tongs and 113 bans.

 Attractions

 The neighborhood hosts the museum of Gim Man-deok(built in 1978), the Sarabong mountain and the Mochungsa shrine.
 It also has the Jeju National Museum.
+In 2023, the April 3rd incident history museum opened in the town's old alcohol factory site that was formerly used as a concentration camp for the victims.